rust-lang/rfcs/0000-virtual-2.md

 The function `foo_s` is a type error because `S` is an unsized type (DST).
 The other functions are all valid.

-A programmer would typically use enums for small, similar size objects where the data is secondary and discrimination is primary.
+A programmer would typically use sized enums for small, similar size objects where the data is secondary and discrimination is primary.
 For example, the current `Result` type.
-Structs would be used for large or diversely sized objects where discrimination is secondary, that is they are often used in a polymorphic setting.
+Unsized enums would be used for large or diversely sized objects where discrimination is secondary, that is they are often used in a polymorphic setting.
 A good candidate would be the AST enum in libsyntax or the DOM in Servo.

+**Open question:** we should have style guidlines for when to use `struct` vs `enum` keywords.

-Matching struct objects (that is pointer-to-structs) should take into account the dynamic type given by the vtable pointer and thus allow for safe and efficient downcasting.
+Matching unszied objects (that is pointer-to-unsized-variants) should take into account the dynamic type given by the vtable pointer and thus allow for safe and efficient downcasting.

 ## Methods and closed traits

-[This section is new to this RFC].

-We allow impls for any enum or struct anywhere in the nesting tree of the data type.
+We allow impls for any enum or struct anywhere in the nesting tree of the data type (since they are all valid types).
 If an outer data structure implements a trait, then all of its children are considered to implement that trait.
 Furthermore, if any of the children implement that trait, they are not obliged to provide all the required methods.
-Any missing methods use the defintions for the parent data structure.
+Any missing methods use the definitions for the parent data structure.

 Note: I believe this arrangement is natural for enums if we allow variants to be types and thus have impls.
-We then extend this mechanism to structs, since they should have almost identical behaviour to enums.
+We then extend this mechanism to structs, since they should have identical behaviour to enums.

 **Open question:** Does this behaviour fall out naturally from coercions?
 Not all of it, for sure.